Atemndobs/nebula-x/docs/architecture/overview.md

 - **Build Tools**: Vite for fast development and production builds
 - **Testing**: Comprehensive test suite with unit, integration, and E2E tests
 - **CI/CD**: GitHub Actions for automated testing and deployment

+## Dashboard Navigation Architecture

+### Navigation Structure
+- **Top Navigation Bar (DashboardNavbar)**
+  - Fixed at the top of the viewport
+  - Contains app title and main navigation controls
+  - Responsive design that adapts to different screen sizes

+- **Side Drawer (DashboardDrawer)**
+  - Slides in from the left on mobile and tablet
+  - Fixed position on desktop for larger screens
+  - Contains navigation links and user actions
+  - Implements proper focus management and keyboard navigation

+### State Management
+- **Drawer State**: Managed locally within the DashboardPage component
+- **Authentication State**: Handled by the AuthContext
+- **Responsive Behavior**: Uses Tailwind's responsive utilities

+### Accessibility Features
+- Proper ARIA attributes for screen readers
+- Keyboard navigation support
+- Focus management for modals and drawers
+- Sufficient color contrast

 ## Data Flow